mobileticket/vals-schemata/docs/vals-data-spec.md

 ### Journey

-**Journey** (Service), Includes service number (linjenummer) and destination.
+**Journey** (Service), Includes service number (_linjenummer_) and destination.
 Service is normally not used as validation term but is sent together with other data in transactions to backend for statistics.

-Journey-telegram should be sent in connection to when the Vehicle is signposted, so that the drivers monitor can display the same information as the vehicle sign.

-Journey-telegram should after that be sent out approx every 30 sec.
+Journey telegrams should be sent in connection to when the Vehicle is signposted, so that the drivers monitor can display the same information as the vehicle sign, as well as approx every 30 sec.

 *Source: [../schemata/journey.yaml](../schemata/journey.yaml)*
 *Example: [../examples/journey.json](../schemata/journey.json)*